Mali: Literature

 Though Mali's literature is less famous than its music, Mali has always been one of Africa's liveliest intellectual centers.
-Mali's literary tradition is passed mainly by word of mouth, with jalis reciting or singing histories and stories known by heart.
+Literary tradition is passed mainly by word of mouth, with jalis reciting or singing histories and stories known by heart.
 Amadou Hampâté Bâ, Mali's best-known historian, spent much of his life writing these oral traditions down for the world to remember.

 The best-known novel by a Malian writer is Yambo Ouologuem's Le devoir de violence, which won the 1968 Prix Renaudot but whose legacy was marred by accusations of plagiarism.
-Other well-known Malian writers include Baba Traoré, Modibo Sounkalo Keita, Massa Makan Diabaté, Moussa Konaté, and Fily Dabo Sissoko.
+Other well-known writers include Baba Traoré, Modibo Sounkalo Keita, Massa Makan Diabaté, Moussa Konaté, and Fily Dabo Sissoko.